Skip to main content

 Exercise complements HRT and diet by improving the underlying structures and metabolic environment.
 Physical activity enhances the body’s response to hormonal optimization in several key ways, creating a powerful triad for skin health and cellulite reduction.

 Strength training is particularly effective.
-By building in the legs, glutes, and core, you create a stronger, firmer foundation beneath the subcutaneous fat layer.
+By building lean muscle mass in the legs, glutes, and core, you create a stronger, firmer foundation beneath the subcutaneous fat layer.
 This increased muscle tone acts like a supportive undergarment, smoothing the overlying skin and reducing the puckered appearance of cellulite.
 Furthermore, resistance exercise improves local blood flow, delivering more oxygen and nutrients to the skin and muscle tissue, which supports cellular repair and regeneration.

 Cardiovascular exercise, including moderate-intensity activities like brisk walking and more vigorous options like running or cycling, plays a different but equally important role.
 It improves overall circulation and lymphatic drainage, which helps to reduce fluid retention that can worsen the appearance of cellulite.
 High-Intensity Interval Training (HIIT) is especially beneficial as it boosts metabolism and promotes fat loss, which can reduce the size of the fat cells that are pushing against the skin.